On the Formation of Eccentric Millisecond Pulsars by Accretion-induced Collapse of Massive White Dwarfs: Conclusion

 \section{Conclusion}

 We suggest that the eMSP is formed from the AIC of WD under insufficient circularization.
-By performing a binary population synthesis with BSE, we find that the distribution of $e$ and $m_2$ with $\alpha=3$ and $v_{\mathrm{kick}}=10$ km/s well fit the observations.
+By performing a binary population synthesis with BSE, we find that the distribution of $e$ and $m_2$ with $\alpha=3$ and $v_{\mathrm{kick}}=10$ km/s can reproduce the observational peak in the distribution of the orbital period.
 In particular, it allows a natural interpretation of the narrow range of orbital periods of the observational eMSPs.
 In addition, we find that smaller kick velocities are more likely to produce eMSPs, which is somewhat counterintuitive.

+Our results also show that there are many binaries with large orbital periods, which are not found in the observation.
+This issue may arise from our artificial assumption that all NSs formed by AIC are MSPs.
+Some of them possibly do not rotate fast enough to emit radiation, which requires the rotation evolution of the WD and MSP to be taken into account in the simulation.

-Despite our simulation ignoring the rotation evolution of the WD and MSP, the results still show that the small parameter space corresponding to the insufficient circularization can explain the narrow orbital period range in the observation.
+Despite our simulation ignoring them, our results still show that the small parameter space corresponding to insufficient circularization can reproduce the narrow orbital period range in the observation.
 Such a result indicates that this scenario is a potential mechanism to form observational MSPs.
-The more realistic scenario need to include direct and delay AIC of the super-Chandrasekhar WD.
-The comprehensive simulation in the future needs to take into account the rotation evolution of the WD and the NS.
+More realistic simulations in the future need to include direct and delay AIC of the super-Chandrasekhar WD, which is expected to solve the existing problems of wide binaries and large pulsar mass.